June 9-July 20, 2019

 All internship participants will be eligible to receive a 50% discount on a Paideia program of their choosing in the following academic year, as a thank-you for their hard work during the internship.

 The Outreach Interns work closely with the Institute's Outreach Manager and Curriculum Specialist on instructional design and curriculum development projects that help the Aequora program thrive.
 Interns in the Outreach Team explore intersections between the classical humanities and modern issues such as social inequality and public justice, while gaining experience designing K-12 curriculum and and communicating their Classics expertise to students of all ages and background.

-The Media Interns work with a media professional to photo and video document all aspects of Paideia's summer programs, including classes, lectures, and trips to important sites in and around Rome.
+The Media Interns work with the institute’s Program Manager, President, and media professional to photo and video document all aspects of Paideia's summer programs, including classes, lectures, and trips to important sites in and around Rome.
 Interns divide their time between on-site photography and videography work and the office, where they edit their photographs and footage, promote Paideia’s programs on social media, and develop marketing materials in various formats for other Paideia initiatives.
 Interns gain skills in industry-standard media software and editing techniques.